 8. Unhide Rows Using VBA Code in Excel

-Likewise the above dataset, we are going to use a VBA code to unhide the rows in excel.
+Likewise the above dataset, we are going to use a VBA code to unhide all the rows in Excel.

 ➣To start with, we must choose the rows we need to unhide.
 We can do it by choosing one row above and one beneath the row or rows we need to unhide.
 Go to the Visual Basic from Developer tab in the ribbon.
 This will open the visual basic editor.